Ichrafsassi/Ichrafsassi/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
 I'm a **Software Engineer** passionate about building impactful software solutions and continuously growing in the tech field.
-I specialize in **full-stack development**, **cybersecurity**, and **IoT**, with hands-on experience in diverse technologies and frameworks.
+I specialize in **full-stack development** and **IoT**, with hands-on experience in diverse technologies and frameworks.

 ## 🛠️ Skills
 - **Programming Languages:** JavaScript, TypeScript, Python, PHP